 If the system is ever reset accidentally, the oil must be changed at 5 000 km (3,000 mi) since the last oil change.
 Remember to reset the oil life system whenever the oil is changed.

 How to Reset the Engine Oil Life System

 Reset the system whenever the engine oil is changed so that the system can calculate the next engine oil change.
-Always reset the engine oil life to 100% after every oil change.
-It will not reset itself.
 To reset the system: